 A Tourist Friendly City

-Arezzo makes a fantastic addition to any itinerary because of easy it is to navigate by car, train, bus or even on foot...this is a city made for slowing down your pace and just relaxing while on vacation.
+Arezzo makes a fantastic addition to any itinerary because it is easy to navigate by car, train, bus or even on foot...this is a city made for slowing down and just relaxing while on vacation.

 Below we offer a few pointers on how to make the most of your time while including this special gem on your holiday tours.

 Actually, nothing could be easier than getting to Arezzo by car.
 Coming from the north or the south, the Autostrada del Sole has an exit for Arezzo.
 It is about 11 km from the pay toll to the city center parking lot via an easy-to-navigate road (word of caution: watch the speed limits!)

 If you are heading in from Siena, then you will first take the SS73 (also called the Raccordo Siena - Bettolle), which will connect to the Autostrada di Sole and then go north (direction Bologna or Milan) and exit at Arezzo.
 There are some panoramic alternatives, like taking the exit at Colonna di Grillo and heading in towards the southern landscape of Chianti (be sure to stop at Civitella In Val di Chiana) or exit at Rigomagno and make Lucignano one of your stops before (or after) visiting Arezzo.
 (Travel time is the same for all three options.)

 If you opt to use the Autostrada options they will leave you at the round-about right after the tollbooth.
 Follow indications as if you were going to the town “Bibbiena” until you see signs for the Parking Pietri.
 There is both paid and free parking in this area, and it is one of my personal favorites because it brings you very close to the historic center of the city.
 It has space for over 200 cars and you pay the minimum price (8 am to 8 pm).
 An added plus: you are close to the free escalator which makes it easy to get to the top.